BasicTAD: an Astounding RGB-Only Baseline for Temporal Action Detection: Introduction

 \section{Introduction}

 Video understanding is a fundamental and challenging problem in computer vision research.
-Temporal action detection (TAD)~\cite{THUMOS14,fineaction,anet} is particularly important for long-term video understanding, which aims to localize the temporal interval of each action instance in an untrimmed video and recognize its action class.
-Due to the high complexity in video and lack of a clear definition of action boundaries, past efforts on TAD often employ a relatively sophisticated paradigm to solve this problem.
-For example, they typically use two-stream inputs for feature extraction in advance~\cite{tcanet,a2net,rtd,pbrnet,afsd,sparse-rcnn-tad}, a multi-stage training strategy for different components~\cite{bsn,rtd}, temporal reasoning with complex models~\cite{g-tad,DCAN}, and yielding the detection results with the global classification scores~\cite{bmn,rtd} (e.g., UntrimmedNet~\cite{untrimmednet}).
-Unlike object detectors in images, these complex designs prevent the existing TAD methods from being a simple and neat detection framework, which could be easily trained in an end-to-end manner and efficiently deployed in real-world applications.
+Temporal action detection (TAD)~\citep{THUMOS14,anet,fineaction}, which aims to localize the temporal interval of each action instance in an untrimmed video and recognize its action class, is particularly crucial for long-term video understanding.
+Due to the high complexity of video and the lack of a clear definition of action boundaries~\citep{moltisanti2017trespassingboundary}, past efforts on TAD often employ a relatively sophisticated paradigm to solve this problem.
+For example, they typically use two-stream inputs for feature extraction in advance~\citep{tcanet,a2net,rtd,pbrnet,afsd,sparse-rcnn-tad}, a multi-stage training strategy for different components~\citep{bsn,rtd}, temporal reasoning with complex models like graph neural networks~\citep{g-tad,DCAN,pgcn}, and yielding the detection results with the global classification scores~\citep{bmn,rtd,bsn} (e.g., UntrimmedNet~\citep{untrimmednet}).
+Such complex designs need additional extraction of optical flow, action detectors trained on temporal features rather than raw video frames, complex components for multi-stage training and additional classification results.
+Unlike object detectors in images, these complex designs hinder the existing TAD methods from being a simple and neat detection framework that could be easily trained in an end-to-end manner and efficiently deployed in real-world applications.